brendt/stitcher.io/src/content/book/08-view-models.md

 ```

 Finally, in this project we're working with Vue form components, which require JSON data.
-We've made an abstraction which provides this JSON data instead of objects or arrays,
+We've made an abstraction that provides this JSON data instead of objects or arrays,
 when calling the magic getter:

 ```php